-Every reporting issuer shall appoint an approved auditor who shall conduct an audit of the annual financial statements of the issuer in accordance with generally accepted auditing standards and shall provide the Commission with the prescribed reports on the financial affairs of the issuer.
+74. Every reporting issuer shall appoint an approved auditor who shall conduct an audit of the annual financial statements of the issuer in accordance with generally accepted auditing standards and shall provide the Commission with the prescribed reports on the financial affairs of the issuer.

-75. Filing of annual audited financial statements.
+Filing of annual audited financial statements.

-(1) Every reporting issuer shall, within one hundred and twenty business days after the end of the issuer's financial year or such other prescribed period, file with the Commission annual audited financial statements prepared in accordance with generally accepted accounting principles.

-(2) Every financial statement referred to in sub-section (1) shall be accompanied by a report of the auditor of the reporting issuer.
+- 75.-(1) Every reporting issuer shall, within one hundred and twenty business days after the end of the issuer's financial year or such other prescribed period, file with the Commission annual audited financial statements prepared in accordance with generally accepted accounting principles. - (2) Every financial statement referred to in subsection (1) shall be accompanied by a report of the auditor of the reporting issuer.

-(3) The Commission may, where the report of the auditor required by sub-section (2) is qualified in any respect, take any action that it deems necessary until the matters giving rise to the qualified audit report are resolved.

-(4) Where in the course of performing the duty required by sub-section (2), the auditor determines that a matter that could give rise to a qualification in the audit report on the financial statements is present, the auditor shall-

-- (a) immediately provide notice to the Commission in the prescribed form; and - (b) immediately deliver a copy of the notice under paragraph (a) to the reporting issuer.
+- (3) The Commission may, where the report of the auditor required by subsection (2) is qualified in any respect, take any action that it deems necessary until the matters giving rise to the qualified audit report are resolved. - (4) Where in the course of performing the duty required by subsection (2), the auditor determines that a matter that could give rise to a qualification in the audit report on the financial statements is present, the auditor shall- - (a) immediately provide notice to the Commission in the prescribed form; and - (b) immediately deliver a copy of the notice under paragraph (a) to the reporting issuer. - 76.
+Every reporting issuer shall file with the Commission interim financial statements prepared in accordance with generally accepted accounting principles within thirty business days or such other prescribed period after the end of the financial period to which it relates.

-76. Interim financial statements.
+Interim financial statements.